 I felt so dignified after my first job.

 At the same time, our managers were very considerate.
-I did not felt any stress from them.
+I did not feel any stress from them.
 What’s even better?
 Twice or once a month, they give us free sumptuous lunch meals.
-It was during those days I’ve eaten most of the most delicious meals in my entire life.
+During those days, I’ve eaten most of the most delicious meals in my entire life.

 You know, the food tastes twice better if it is free.
 Agree?
 LOL.

 We also had fun activities and not just work.
 Our team-building events were fantastic!
-There was nothing that I could ask for besides one thing: a job of a real electronics engineer.
+There was nothing that I could ask for besides one thing: a job as a real electronics engineer.

 I missed everything that I had in college.
-I sensed that I need to use the knowledge I learned from the past 5 years of my life.
+I sensed that I needed to use the knowledge I had learned in the past 5 years of my life.
 I felt the need to practice my profession.
 The license, which I labored for 6 months, must make sense.

-Besides, I know it was the field where I can excel.
+Besides, I know it was the field where I could excel.
 I was passionate about it, as well.
-There were other things that I considered why I wanted to find another work.
+There were other things that I considered as to why I wanted to find another work.
 But, my well-developed skill in electronics/firmware was my main reason.
 I was also thinking, if I’m gonna start a career, I should start it right!